BestTimesToVisit.com Logo

 What's the best time to visit Aspen for skiing, and what should I expect?

-Aspen is undeniably pricey, but you can still find ways to save.
-Look for deals on lodging outside of the main town, perhaps in Snowmass Village.
-Pack lunches and snacks to avoid constant restaurant bills, and take advantage of free activities like snowshoeing or exploring the town's art galleries.
+While Aspen is undeniably pricey, there are ways to mitigate costs.
+Look for lodging outside of the immediate downtown area – you'll find more affordable options in Snowmass Village or even nearby towns like Basalt.
+Pack lunches and snacks, and take advantage of free activities like snowshoeing or exploring the trails.

 How easy is it to get around Aspen without a car?